New Orleans, LA Office Overview

-The New Orleans Metropolitan Area includes the French Quarter, Lake Terrace & Oaks, and Milan office space submarkets.
+The New Orleans Metropolitan Area includes the French Quarter, Lake Terrace & Oaks, and Milan submarkets.
 With a metropolitan population of nearly 1.3 million people, New Orleans is well known for its French Quarter, Bourbon Street, and world famous Mardis Gras celebration.
-Located along the Mississippi River, New Orleans is a major shipping and maritime transportation hub.
+Located along the Mississippi River, the city is a major shipping and maritime transportation hub.

-As of mid-2017, the New Orleans office market encompasses nearly 15 million square feet of existing office space in properties larger than 50,000 square feet.
-The commercial real estate market in New Orleans is heavily driven by the transportation, energy, aerospace, and tourism industries.
+As of mid-2017, the New Orleans market encompasses nearly 15 million square feet of existing office space in properties larger than 50,000 square feet.
+The local commercial real estate market is heavily driven by the transportation, energy, aerospace, and tourism industries.

-A diverse mix of business and industry of all sizes propels the economy in New Orleans, creating consistent demand for Class A office space in the metro area.
+A diverse mix of business and industry of all sizes propels the local economy, creating consistent demand for Class A space.
 With a gross metropolitan product of $74 billion annually, job creation remains strong and unemployment stays low.
-There are just under 100 office buildings with over 50,000 square feet of space in New Orleans, bringing almost 21 million square feet of office inventory to the market.
+There are just under 100 office buildings with over 50,000 square feet of space in New Orleans, bringing almost 21 million square feet of inventory to the market.

 New Orleans, LA Commercial Inventory Breakdown

 - 50k to 100k SF: 1,329,300 SF / 8.96% of total office

 - 100k to 500k SF: 4,883,031 SF / 32.91% of total office

 - 500k to 1M SF: 5,889,982 SF / 39.69% of total office

 - > 1M SF: 2,737,212 SF / 18.45% of total office

 - Class A: 10,280,414 SF / 69.28% of total office